HMS-Analytical-Software/goGitAlchemist/README.md

 The internal code structure, the log output and the command line parameters however are different.

-There are three major differences:
+There are two major differences:

 ## git commands